kvietmeier/AzureLabs/README.md

 ## Azure Labs

-Collection of scripts, how-tos, and sample copmmands for workinng within Azure and Windows Virtual Desktop.
+Collection of scripts, how-tos, and sample commands for working within Azure and Windows Virtual Desktop.